 - From Margate To Key West With Love

-Sally’s fourth book, From Margate To Key West With Love, available now!
+Sally’s fourth book: From Margate To Key West With Love

 From Margate to Key West with Love is a continuation of Sally Forrester’s previous three historical novels featuring Madam Maria Popoff, her quirky vintage dress shop set in Margate’s King Street and Poppy, a middle-aged woman, who relocates from London to Margate.
 Poppy, who has many broken pieces, discovers true healing when she answers an advertisement requesting part time help although only special people needed to apply!